 What I miss most about Santa Barbara: I definitely miss the wonderful weather in Santa Barbara.
 After living with heavy snow for so many years in Buffalo, Santa Barbara was a nice respite.
 What I miss the most are the people I had the pleasure of getting to know at UCSB.

 What I miss most about Columbus: I will miss all of the music and cultural events in Columbus, along with some of my favorite taco truck of all time.
 And of course,I miss the great group of people I had the pleasure of working with and being friends with while I lived there.

 Family: I have been married to Jeremy Jaremka since 2003.
-We have two cats, Cole (left) and Koopa right).
-We also adopted a Shih Tsu mix named Goku (left) and a pure bred Shih Tsu named Khaleesi (right).
+We have a cat named Koopa, a dog named Goku (middle) and another dog named Khaleesi (right).